Domain Knowledge-Informed Self-Supervised Representations for Workout Form Assessment: Method

 \section{Method}

-In Secs.~\ref{sec:approach_cvcspc}-\ref{sec:approach_pad}, we present our self-supervised approaches.
+In this section, we present our self-supervised approaches for learning image and video representations.
 Subsequently, an error detection network is trained to map these self-supervised representations to workout form error probabilities.
-Note that in the following, we have presented our approaches using BackSquat as an exemplary exercise, but our methods are applicable to other exercises.
+Note that in the following, we have presented our approaches using BackSquat as an exemplary exercise, but our methods are applicable to other exercises.\\

-\textbf{Preliminary - temporally aligning videos.} Our methods build upon temporally aligned videos.
-Given a collection of videos of people performing the same exercise, we detect the barbell/weight over time to get a motion trajectory, which when plotted against time traces an approximately parabolic curve as shown in Fig.~\ref{fig:barbell_trajectory}.
+\textbf{Preliminary: \textit{Synchronizing videos}.} Our methods build upon quasi-synchro- nized videos.
+In some datasets, such as Human3.6M \cite{h36m_pami}, synchronized videos recorded from multiple angles is already available using special setups, which allows unsupervised learning, \eg, as done in \cite{rhodin2018unsupervised}.
+However, we are not using any kind of such special setups.
+Thus, we quasi-synchronize the videos using the following method.
+Given a collection of videos of (different) people performing the same exercise, we detect the barbell/weight over time to get a motion trajectory, which when plotted against time traces an approximately parabolic curve as shown in Fig.~\ref{fig:barbell_trajectory}.
 These trajectories are then amplitude-normalized.
-We leverage the following property to temporally align the videos: for a given elevation of the object (or equivalently, the amplitude of the trajectory), the people doing the same exercise would be in approximately the same pose.
-This holds across different subjects, different video instances, and across different views/camera angles.
-Note that, alternatively, other methods, \eg optical flow, can be used to temporally align videos.
+Object size, resolutions do not affect the normalization, as we are using the center of the bounding box; and the vertical movement of the barbell can be reliably recorded from various viewpoints (unless extreme, like top-view of the scene\textemdash unrealistic, anyway).
+Now, we leverage the following property to synchronize the videos: for a given elevation of the object (or equivalently, the amplitude of the trajectory), the people doing the same exercise would be in approximately the same pose.
+This holds across different subjects, different video instances, and across different views/camera angles, which allows us to synchronize videos of different subjects in different environments/scenes.